spotify/ios-style/README.md

 // this is a very brief comment.
 ```

-* Document all methods and properties in the headers using Xcode8's documentation style.
+* Document all methods and properties in the headers using Xcode’s documentation style.
 You can select a property
 or method and use `Cmd`-`/` to see this in action.
 Make sure to use the available markup tags like `@param`,
-`@return`, etc. (these will be auto-generated for you by Xcode8).
+`@return`, etc. (these will be auto-generated for you by Xcode).
 The `///` form is preferred for single line
 comments, and `/** */` for multi-line comments.
 Use the same formatting as in the example block above.

 Pragma Marks